tundish/blathnaid/app/tale.rst

 From time to time he would become aware of an old emotion.
 Like a scrap of burnt newspaper, interesting but ultimately for the bin.

+He was a spy in enemy territory.

+Therefore he creeps behind so close as to slap them on the forehead.
+His breath steady, his step light, and they do not perceive him.
+He borrows their power; so must thieves stand aside, dare not to delay him.

+Or he takes up dancing; he spins with arms oddly up and aloft, until beggars laugh to throw him their pennies; those guards in disgust show him their backs again.